-Within these community mixed-use and community residential areas, and based on the deficits and standards listed above, there is a need for a minimum of 6 new neighborhood parks (at an average size of 5.5 acres each) to accommodate future residential growth.
+Within these community mixed-use and community residential areas, and based on the deficits and standards listed above, there is a need for a minimum of 6 new Neighborhood Parks (at an average size of 5.5 acres each) to accommodate future residential growth.
 These parks can be strategically located to address areas of the community that are currently underserved, as well as future development areas.
-In addition to neighborhood parks in future developments areas, it is also recommended that the city complete development of Red Cliffs Park to provide parkland in an existing underserved area.
+In addition to Neighborhood Parks in future development areas, it is also recommended that the city complete development of Red Cliffs Park to provide parkland in an existing underserved area.